 Which Is Better for Maryland?

 Architectural shingles are the clear winner for Maryland homes.
-They handle coastal winds, humidity, heavy rain, and winter cycles much better than 3-tab shingles.
-If you want a roof that lasts longer, looks better, and holds up against Maryland weather, architectural shingles are the smart investment.
+They handle coastal winds, humidity, heavy rain, and the winter months much better than 3 tab roof shingles.
+If you want a roof that lasts longer, looks better, and protects your roofing investment against Maryland weather, architectural shingles are the smart investment.

 Maryland RoofPRO Logo